-- 14. Route the loose end of the operator console's 12 ft power cable, and the Ethernet cable down the controller arm.
+- 14. Route the loose end of the operator console's 12 ft power cable, the Emergency Stop cable, and the Ethernet cable down the controller arm.
 Then, route the cables through the slots in the square tube arm that's connected to the machine stand. - 15.
 On the right side of the machine, connect the loose ends of the cables as follows: - a.
 Connect the operator console's power cable to any of the Accessory power outlets. - b.
-Connect the Ethernet cable to the Controller Communications port. - 16.
+Connect the Ethernet cable to the Controller Communications port. - c.
+Connect the Emergency Stop cable to the Emergency Stop port. - 16.
 Secure the cables to the wire tie mounts that you installed on the round monitor post with four 4 in. cable ties.